 The residential appraisal staff appraisers are responsible for developing equal and uniform market values for improved and vacant residential property.
-There are approximately 619,153 residential improved parcels, 40,379 vacant residential properties and 4,808 agricultural properties in Tarrant County.
+There are approximately 591,122 residential improved parcels and 45,065 vacant residential properties in Tarrant County.

 Residential appraisal assignments are delineated from commercial assignments on the basis of state use code, established by the Property Tax Assistance Division of the State Comptroller.
 Generally, the residential staff values residential single family, multifamily housing (other than apartments), vacant residential lots, improvements on rural acreage, open-space & agricultural appraisal, mobile homes and residential inventory properties.